NZD/AUD: A deserved fall on fundamentals – BNZ

 NZD/AUD: A deserved fall on fundamentals – BNZBy Sandeep Kanihama

-Jason Wong, Senior Market Strategist at BNZ, suggests that NZD/AUD has fallen alongside their short term model estimate, given the recent strong outperformance of Australian commodity prices (metals surging ahead) and the toning down of NZ rate hike expectations.
+NZD/AUD has fallen alongside BNZ’s short term model estimate, given the recent strong outperformance of Australian commodity prices (metals surging ahead) and the toning down of NZ rate hike expectations, according to Jason Wong, Senior Market Strategist at BNZ.

 Key Quotes